Vishwajeet2103/Student-Management-System/README.md

-Download xampp
+1) Download xampp

-Download python
+2) Download python

-Check both in command prompt (eg python --version)
+3) Check both in command prompt (eg python --version)

-Create a folder and open in vs code
+4) Create a folder and open in vs code

-Now in that folder open terminal in vs code clone my respository in vs code (git clone)
+5) Now in that folder open terminal in vs code clone my respository in vs code (git clone)

-After cloning  download all modules (pip install -r requirements.txt)
+6) After cloning  download all modules (pip install -r requirements.txt)

-now run the main .py in run code
+7) now run the main.py in vs code